ioancw/ioancw.github.io/_posts/2018-08-06-first-post.markdown

 ---
 ## Introduction

-This post will describe the steps to follow in order to run Jupyter notebooks on a remote server and run them from an iPad.
+This post will describe the steps to follow in order to run Jupyter notebooks on a remote server from and iPad Pro.

-We'll use [Juno app][juno_app] on the iPad to run Jupyter notebooks hosted on a [Digital Ocean] [digital-ocean] server.
+We'll use [Juno app][juno_app] on the iPad to run Jupyter notebooks hosted on a [Digital Ocean][digital-ocean] server.

 ## Create Digital Ocean server

 To setup the server, follow the steps below:

-* [Create][create-account] a Digital Ocean account using my [referral][referral-code] code.
+* Create a Digital Ocean account using my [referral][referral-code] code.
 You get $10 credit (approx. two months of usage)
 * [Create][ssl-key] an SSL key on your local machine, in order to use SSL to log on to the server.
 * [Add][add-key] the SSL key to your Digital Ocean account
 * [Follow][digitalocean-quick] the Digital Ocean quick start guide to set up your server.